oxivanisher/pwm-scaler/README.md

 To do this, enable `DEBUG` and view the serial console output.
 Then slowly increase the PWM value (how strong the laser shoots) and note when it starts to leave a mark.
 Now you can set the `PWM_MIN_VALUE` to this number.
+Remember to disable `DEBUG` since the serial connection is slowing down the Arduino immensly.

 # Attention